Online Bounded Analysis: Dual Bin Packing

 For First-Fit, the corollary follows from Theorem~\ref{dualBPlower}, since Corollary~1 and Theorem~4 in~\cite{BFLN03} imply that First-Fit's competitive ratio on accommodating sequences is~$\frac58$.

-For Worst-Fit, the corollary follows from Theorem~\ref{dualBPlower}, since Theorems~1 and~5 in~\cite{BFLN03} imply that Worst-Fit's competitive ratio on accommodating sequences is~$\frac12$. \end{proof}
+For Worst-Fit, the corollary follows from Theorem~\ref{dualBPlower}, since Theorems~1 and~5 in~\cite{BFLN03} imply that Worst-Fit's competitive ratio on accommodating sequences is~$\frac12$. \mbox{} \end{proof}

-\begin{corollary} Any fair, rejection-invariant dual bin packing algorithm has an online bounded ratio of at least~$\frac12$.
-Any (possibly randomized) dual bin packing algorithm has an online bounded ratio of at most~$\frac67$. \end{corollary} \begin{proof} The first part follows from Theorem~\ref{dualBPlower} above combined with Theorem~1 in~\cite{BFLN03}.
-The second part follows from Corollary~\ref{dualBPupper} above combined with Theorem~3 in~\cite{BFLN03}. \end{proof}
+For the first part of the corollary below, note that the fairness restriction gives rise to a lower bound, i.e., a guarantee of at least a certain competitive ratio. \begin{corollary} Any fair, rejection-invariant dual bin packing algorithm has an on\-line-bound\-ed ratio of at least~$\frac12$.
+Any dual bin packing algorithm has an online-bounded ratio of at most~$\frac67$. \end{corollary} \begin{proof} The first part follows from Theorem~\ref{dualBPlower} above combined with Theorem~1 in~\cite{BFLN03}.
+The second part follows from Corollary~\ref{dualBPupper} above combined with Theorem~3 in~\cite{BFLN03}. \mbox{} \end{proof}

 The algorithm Unfair-First-Fit (\UFF) defined in~\cite{ABEFLN02} is designed to work well on accommodating sequences.
 Whenever an item larger than $\frac12$ arrives, \UFF rejects the item unless it will bring the number of accepted items below~$\frac23$ of the total number of items that are accepted by an optimal solution of the prefix of items given so far (for an accommodating sequence this is the number of items in the prefix).
-The competitive ratio of \UFF on accommodating sequences is~ $\frac23$~\cite{ABEFLN02}.
-We show that, in contrast to Theorem~\ref{dualBPlower}, \UFF has an online bounded ratio of~$0$.
+Accepted items are packed using First-Fit.
+The competitive ratio of \UFF on accommodating sequences is~$\frac23$~\cite{ABEFLN02}.
+We show that, in contrast to Theorem~\ref{dualBPlower}, \UFF has an online-bounded ratio of~$0$.